eleksir/slackmetarep/README.md

 ```

-At least i use uwsgi-2.0.19 for this.
-Starman suits well too and should work without any problems.
-You can also try
-[Nginx UNIT](https://unit.nginx.org/), but it was totally not tested.

 As mentioned above this application tested on Slackware Linux 14.2 for x86_64.
 At least you'll need perl-AnyEvent,
 perl-Coro, perl-Devel-StackTrace, perl-local-lib, cpanminus, perl-common-sense, perl-Guard, perl-EV,
-perl-Canary-Stability, perl-event.
+perl-Canary-Stability, perl-event, uwsgi.
 You can get SlackBuilds for them on [SBo](https://slackbuilds.org/repository/14.2/).
 After installing all these packages you'll be able to bootatrap and run slackmetarep.

 ## How to contribute?

 Got something about this project?
 Make PR.

-## Who should i thank?
+## Who should I thank?

 Slackware mainatiners for their continous labour.
 Notably [AlienBob](https://docs.slackware.com/wiki:user:alienbob) and
 [SBo team](https://slackbuilds.org/contributors/).